travelsonic/Flight-Simulator-2004-Flight-Simulator-X/Weather.md

 ## Altitude:
 Altitude is entered by the user as an integer representing the altitude in feet.

+The altitude is also represented as in integer, and in feet, for the purposes of displaying altitudes on the chart where you can line up weather layers, and the like.

 Internally, this value is stored as a 32-bit float representing the altitude in meters.